EcoNet-NZ/inaturalist-to-cams/README.md

   The average volunteer won't be able to tell the difference and all of them need tackling!

   The taxon_ids must also be defined in the `taxon_mapping` file (see below).
 * `"place_ids"` contains a comma delimited list of iNaturalist places to be included.
 The [iNaturalist places](https://www.inaturalist.org/places) page includes a search bar to allow you to find the relevant place (or you can create a new place if needed).
+Clicking on `Embed Place Widget` will show the place id in the URL.

 Observations that contain one of the `taxon_ids` within one of the `place_ids` will be synchronised.
 (Note that observations must have a location and date observed set as well as geoprivacy being set to Open for the observation to be synchronised.)